RarelyCharlie/rarelycharlie.github.io/_guide/gettogether.md

 This is a condensed summary of the book *Get Together*, almost entirely in its own words.
 Its eleven sections match the chapters in the book.
 For a wealth of supporting material, see the book's website: [Get Together](https://gettogetherbook.com)

-Note that this is a summary of the *book itself*, not the 7 Cups training course derived from the book.
+Note that this is a summary of *the book itself*, not the 7 Cups training course derived from the book.
 The 7 Cups training course omits some information and adds some other information.
+Reading the actual book is highly recommended because of the many examples of successful communities it describes.

 **Overview**: *Get Together* is a guide to cultivating a community—people who come together over what they care about.
 The secret to getting people together is this: build your community *with* people, not for them.
 There’s an order of operations you can follow to cultivate communities that burn bright.
 This handbook guides you in doing that.